Expert on CO₂ pricing: More socially balanced than a purchase premium?

 Veronika Grimm: Relief for lower income brackets through electricity prices

 According to Veronika Grimm, lower income brackets can be relieved particularly in the coming years, when CO₂ prices are still relatively moderate.
 During this time, the electricity price should be relieved.
-For the time after that, she says, “You have to start today to create the conditions for people on low incomes to be able to switch to low-CO₂ behavior in the medium term.”
+For the time after that, she says, “You have to start creating the conditions today so that people with low incomes can switch to low-CO₂ behavior in the medium term.”

 To achieve this, options for using local public transport must be improved and expanded.
 For individual mobility, e-cars should be an attractive alternative for everyone in the medium term.
 According to Grimm, the time window to create the conditions for participation extends to around 2025.